Sifa96/air-quality-nairobi/README.md

 # air-quality-nairobi
-project to visualize and predict air quality in nairobi
+Project to visualize and predict air quality in Nairobi Data collected from Sensors Africa and is freely available on Open Data Africa